Is the 15-Year Education Rule Still Relevant in India’s Evolving Learning Landscape?

 SajidMuhammad

-Hi All, There was a long-standing criterion by many big companies in India, Where a candidate must have 15 years of full-time education.
-I have tried myself at a few of the big companies where my first call becomes the last call for that position.
-Even though I am certain that I am fully equipped for what that position demands.
-I am a CA FINAL student with B.com from IGNOU.
+Hi All, There was a long-standing criterion by many big companies in India where a candidate must have 15 years of full-time education.
+I have tried myself at a few of the big companies where my first call becomes the last call for that position, even though I am certain that I am fully equipped for what that position demands.
+I am a CA FINAL student with a B.Com from IGNOU.

-Now we are in a position where almost all of the education system in India became a distance learning and moreover, lot of students (X/X+2) were promoted even without any exams.
-Does anyone think that is completely nullify the 15 years of full-time education requirement as we move along?
+Now we are in a position where almost all of the education systems in India have become distance learning, and moreover, a lot of students (X/X+2) were promoted even without any exams.
+Does anyone think that this completely nullifies the 15 years of full-time education requirement as we move along?
 Will big companies change their recruitment policies?

 KK!HR

-You are a CA final Student.
-Work really hard and try to clear it, then it doesn't matter whether you did BCom as a regular student or through correspondence.
-Personally know individuals working in big 4 firms with a similar background.
+You are a CA final student.
+Work really hard and try to clear it; then it doesn't matter whether you did B.Com as a regular student or through correspondence.
+I personally know individuals working in Big 4 firms with a similar background.

 PRABHAT RANJAN MOHANTY

-You are true to some extent, many industries do not give emphasis to candidates of qualifications from distance education but not true as a whole.
-The knowledge of the candidate on subject and his ability to deliver is the matter for an organisation but not the institute, was it a day or night college or correspondence course.
+Dear Sajid, you are correct to some extent; many industries do not emphasize candidates with qualifications from distance education, but this is not true as a whole.
+The candidate's knowledge of the subject and their ability to deliver are what matter to an organization, not whether they attended a day or night college or took a correspondence course.

-It has been observed that except few in most candidate with correspondence course found below the requirements because most pursue the courses to have a certificate.
-The unemployment situation of our country is so worse that HR people screened the candidate on basis of university / colleges of reputation.
+It has been observed that, except for a few cases, most candidates with correspondence courses fall below the requirements because they pursue the courses just to obtain a certificate.
+The unemployment situation in our country is so dire that HR personnel screen candidates based on the reputation of the universities or colleges they attended.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute